NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 You can override a failable initializer with a nonfailable initializer but not the other way around.

 The example below defines a class called `Document`.
-This class models a document that can be be initialized with a `name` property that is either a non-empty string value or `nil`, but cannot be an empty string:
+This class models a document that can be initialized with a `name` property that is either a non-empty string value or `nil`, but cannot be an empty string:

   1. `class Document {`
   2. ` var name: String?`